openbible-io/en_ult/README.md

   * *idou* “**Behold**” (when used in normal narrative passages or in narrative embedded in direct speech.
 In conversational passages, translate  *idou preferably* as, “**look**,” “**see**,” “**see here**,” or at need as something else suitable for signaling that what immediately follows in the text is prominent.
 Some conversational contexts may make it almost impossible to give any translation at all of *idou.* – However, in direct reported speech of God, his angel, or his prophet, use “**behold**,” since it lends more dignity in English to the divine words than “look” or “see,” etc., would do.
   * *anthropos*  (ASV: man, men) When referring to humanity in general, use “**mankind**.”
   * *Messiah*  This term sometimes appears in the NT in transliterated Greek.
 In this case, this term should be translated, “**Messiah**.”
-  * *Xristos* “**Christ**” or “**the Christ**” (the definite article is appropriate if the term is being clearly used as a title; Paul often seems to use *Xristos *  as a second name for Jesus, but at times he clearly uses it as a title).
+  * *Xristos* “**Christ**” or “**the Christ**” (the definite article is appropriate if the term is being clearly used as a title; Paul often seems to use *Xristos*  as a second name for Jesus, but at times he clearly uses it as a title).
-  * *gospel* **gospel** will be used in most cases in the ULT, while the UST will use “good news.”
+  * *euangelion* **gospel** will be used in most cases in the ULT, while the UST will use “good news.”
   * *hagioi* When referring to people, “**saints**.”
 When referring to heavenly beings, “**holy ones**.”

 ### Notes About Making a “Literal” Translation

-1. It is not possible to maintain a one-for-one correspondence between words in translation.
+1. It is not possible to maintain a strict one-for-one correspondence between words in translation.
 One word from the source language may require a phrase for its translation in the target language, and vice-versa.
 2. Even though the ULT is a “literal” text, that does not mean that every word from the original language will be translated in the same way each time it occurs.
-We will always seek to use the meaning that the word has in its context, using whatever English word or phrase is closest to that meaning.
+The ULT always seeks to use the most correct meaning for a word in its context, using whatever English word or phrase is closest to that meaning.
 3. Both Greek and Hebrew can make a sentence without using a verb, while English cannot.
-For the ULT to make sense, the verb will always be supplied (usually “is”).
+For the ULT to make sense, the verb should always be supplied (usually “is”).
 4. Greek makes abundant use of participial clauses.
-For the English of the ULT to make sense, often this must be changed to a relative or adverbial clause.
+For the English of the ULT to make sense, often this must be changed to either a relative or adverbial clause.
 5. The general rule is, retain the structures of the original unless English sense does not allow it.
-If not, make the adjustments necessary.
+If not, make the necessary adjustments.

-### The ULT Contrasted with the UST

-The ULT seeks to represent the language **forms** of the original in a way that also makes sense in English and other Gateway Languages.
-The UST (unfoldingWord® Simplified Text) seeks to represent the **plain meaning** of the original Bible text.
-This means that:

-  * the ULT reflects better than the UST the grammatical structures of the biblical languages.
-  * the ULT reflects better than the UST the parts of speech of the biblical languages.
-The ULT, for example, will seek to use nouns where the original uses nouns, adjectives where the original uses adjectives, and so forth.
-  * the ULT will reproduce the form of the biblical language logical connections.
-Thus, for example, the ULT will read, *the righteousness of faith*, even though the logical relationship between *righteousness* and *faith* is not further specified.
-(Is it the righteousness that comes by faith?
-Is it the righteousness that vindicates faith?)
-All that *the righteousness of faith* explicitly signals is that there is some close association in the text between *righteousness* and *faith*, and that we can probably rule out **a number of** conceivable logical relationships between the two concepts, but not **all** possible relationships, as the foregoing example illustrates.
-In contrast, the UST will choose the one logical relationship that seems most likely.
-  * the ULT will reproduce the linear succession of ideas found in the original, even when English may prefer a different arrangement of the same ideas.
-  * the ULT will not present information that is only **implied** in the original.
-For example, in Matt.
-26:5 *For they were saying, “Not during the feast, so that a riot does not arise among the people.”*  the implied information is, “Let us not arrest Jesus [during the feast].”
-The ULT will not overtly represent this implied information, while the UST will include it.
-  * the ULT reflects as much as reasonably possible the written style of the original.
-It reads, for example, “Paul…to Timothy…” instead of English’s preferred, “Dear Timothy, [new paragraph] this is Paul.”
-  * the ULT will depart from closely representing the structures of the original only when it must do so for the sake of clarity in English.
-  * the ULT is not meant to be a refined, polished English version.
-It is meant to present the structure of the original in a way that is as meaningful as possible, so that it can, in turn, be translated into other languages.
-  * even when the ULT is ambiguous or not entirely clear (as is often true of the original), **the ULT must never promote to the MTT the wrong meaning**.

-### Alignment Instructions
+6. If the King James Version, the New American Standard Version, or the English Standard Version are more literal than the ULT, then we still have more work to do.

+## Aligning the ULT

 In the tC (translationCore) Word Alignment tool, the GL (Gateway Language) chapters and verses are listed down the left side.
 When you click on a verse to open it, the words of that verse appear in a vertical list, ordered from top to bottom, just to the right of the list of chapters and verses.
 Each word is in a separate box.

-The words of the original language (Greek, Hebrew, or Aramaic) text for that verse are also in separate boxes in a field to the right of the GL word list.
+The words of the original language (Hebrew, Aramaic, or Greek) text for that verse are also in separate boxes in a field to the right of the GL word list.
 There is a space under each of the source word boxes outlined with a dotted line.

+### Alignment Process for the ULT

 To align the GL text:

-* Click and drag each word box of the GL text into the space under the word box of the source text that the GL word corresponds to.
+* Click and drag each word box of the GL text into the space under the word box of the source text to which the GL word corresponds.
 * Drop the GL word by releasing the mouse button.

 When the GL word is over a word box of the original, the dotted outline will turn blue to let you know that the word will drop there.
-If you make a mistake or decide that the GL word belongs somewhere else, simply drag it again to where it belongs.
+If you make a mistake, or if you decide that the GL word belongs somewhere else, simply drag it again to where it belongs.
 GL words can also be dragged back to the list.

 When the same GL word occurs more than once in a verse, each instance of the word will have a small superscript number after it.
-This number will help you to align each repeated GL word to the correct original word in the correct order.
+This number will help you to align each repeated GL word to the correct original word in the correct order.  **When aligning, check to ensure that these numbered words are in their proper places, since it is easy to miss the numbers and align repeated words incorrectly.**

-#### Merge and Unmerge Notes
+#### Process to Merge and Unmerge Original Language Words

 translationCore supports one-to-one, one-to-many, many-to-one, and many-to-many alignments.
 That means that one or more GL words can be aligned to one or more original language words, as necessary to get the most accurate alignment of the **meaning** conveyed by the two languages.

 * To align multiple GL words to a single original language word, simply drag and drop the GL words onto the box below the desired original language word.
-* When it is desired to align GL word(s) to a combination of original language words, first drag one of the combination original language words into the same box as the other original language word.
+* When it is desired to align GL word(s) to a combination of original language words, first drag one of the combination of original language words into the same box as the other original language word.
 Multiple original language words can be merged together in this fashion.
-* To unmerge previously merged original language words, drag the rightmost original language word slightly to the right.
+* To unmerge previously merged original language words, perform the following steps.
+For Hebrew, drag the leftmost original language word slightly to the left.
 A small new alignment box will appear, and the unmerged word can be dropped into that box.
-* The leftmost original language word can also be unmerged by dragging and dropping it into the original language word box immediately to its left.
-* Any GL words that were aligned with that original language word return to the word list.
+For Greek, drag the rightmost original language word slightly to the right.
+A small new alignment box will appear, and the unmerged word can be dropped into that box.
+In both cases, any GL words that were aligned with that original language word return to the word list.
 * The original language words should remain in the proper order.
-If the merge contains 3 or more original language words, unmerge the rightmost original language word first.
+If the merge contains 3 or more original language words, unmerge either the leftmost or rightmost original language word first.
 Un-merging the center word(s) first may result in the original language words becoming out of order.
-When that happens, unmerge the remaining words in that box to properly return the original language words to their original order.
+If that happens, unmerge the remaining words in that box to properly return the original language words to their original order.

 ### Alignment Philosophy for the ULT

-Because each GL will have different requirements for sentence structure and the amount of explicit information that must be provided there is often not a one-to-one correspondence of the original language word and the GL word.
+Because each GL has different requirements for sentence structure and the amount of explicit information that must be provided, there is often not a one-to-one correspondence between an original language word and a GL word.
 In these cases, the GL words that are provided should be aligned with the original language word that implies them.

+**When aligning a GL translation to the original language text, the precision of the alignment between the two languages is the highest priority.
+The most important function of the aligned text is to show the ULT user as specifically as possible from which word in the original language text the GL meaning is derived.
+In practice, this means that original language words should be merged together ONLY *when absolutely necessary for the accuracy of the alignment*.
+Otherwise, original language words should not be merged together.
+In other words, the aligning should be done so that the smallest number of GL words are aligned to the smallest number of original language words that accurately represent their shared meaning.**

 For English, we follow these principles, but your GL may need a different list to support full alignment.

 * Align indefinite articles to their “head word.”
 For example, both “a” and “servant” should align to *doulos* in Titus 1:1.
 * Definite articles that English supplies should also be aligned to their “head word.”
 For example, both “the” and “faith” should align to *pistin* in Titus 1:1.
-* Original language definite articles that English does not use need to be combined with their original language head word.
+* Original language definite articles that English does not use should be combined with their original language head word, if possible.
 For example, *ton* and *logon* need to be combined, then “word” aligned with that combination in Titus 1:3.
+If the article and head word are separated by other words and cannot be combined, and English does not have an article in that place, then leave the original language article unaligned.
 * Implicit verbs in the original language that are translated explicitly in the target language should be aligned with the predicate.
 For example, “he should be” that is supplied in English should be aligned to *philoxenon* along with “hospitable” in Titus 1:8.
 * Words with apostrophes will be split and show up as two words in the word panel.
 This allows for proper alignment of the two parts of meaning.
 In most cases in English these are used to represent possession and will be aligned to a single original language word in the genitive case.
 For example, both “God” and “s” will align to *theou* in Titus 1:1.
 * Often the original language and GL part of speech won’t match.
 That is inevitable.
 Often an original language word will be translated as a :abbr:`GL (Gateway Language)` phrase.
 For example, the three words “does not lie” in English all align with the single word *apseudes* in Titus 1:2.
-* Sometimes particles in the original language are not translated in the GL.
+* Sometimes particles in the original language are not translated in the :abbr:`GL (Gateway Language)`.
 These should be aligned to make the alignment between the original language and the GL as precise as possible.
-For example, in most cases the Hebrew direct object marker should be merged with the Hebrew direct object and aligned with that translated word in the GL.
-However, in cases where the direct object marker has a conjunction prefix that must be translated in the GL, then the Hebrew word containing the conjunction and direct object marker should be aligned with the translated conjunction in the GL.
+For example, in most cases the Hebrew direct object marker should be merged with the Hebrew direct object and aligned with that translated word in the :abbr:`GL (Gateway Language)`.
+However, in cases where the direct object marker has a conjunction prefix that must be translated in the :abbr:`GL (Gateway Language)`, then the Hebrew word containing the conjunction and direct object marker should be aligned with the translated conjunction in the :abbr:`GL (Gateway Language)`.
+* When aligning verbal negations, align any English helping verbs with the original language verb.
+Only align the English term(s) of negation with the negative particle in the original language.

 Other alignment issues pertinent to Biblical Hebrew include the following: